-Effective July 1, 2016, each employee base wage will be increased by two (2%)...
+Effective July 1, 2019, each employee base wage will be increased by two and one quarter percent (2.25%).

 12.2 Merit Increases.
 Merit increases within the employee's salary range will be granted to regular full-time and regular part-time employees annually based on satisfactory performance and continuous service.
 Less than half-time employees will be granted step increases upon either reaching 2,080 hours or two years (whichever comes first).